Poll tax: Capitation and federal taxation

 a practice that would remain unchanged into the 21st century.

 Employment-based head taxes

 Various cities, including Chicago and Denver, have levied head taxes with a set rate per employee targeted at large employers.
 After Cupertino postponed head tax proposals to 2020, Mountain View became the only city in Silicon Valley to continue to pursue such type of taxes.

-In 2018, the Seattle city council proposed a "head tax" of $500 per year per employee.
+In 2018, the Seattle city council proposed a poll tax, officially the employee hours tax but dubbed the "head tax", of $500 per year per employee, on businesses with annual revenues of over $20 million.
 The proposed tax was lowered to $275 per year per employee, was passed, and became "the biggest head tax in U.S. history", though it was repealed less than a month later.